5G-MAG/Tech/pages/Network_APIs/WorkflowforContribution.md

   * Enable/Disable time service on a SIM card.
   * etc.

-Note: Connection ID are not expected to change when a reconfiguration occurs.
+Note: Network access IDs are not expected to change when a reconfiguration occurs.

 Note: the steps in phase C are repeated whenever a service is added and created from scratch.